chocolateplatform/xamarin-android-chocolate-sample/README.md

 All Chocolate packages have been built targeting MonoAndroid 8.1

-Build notes: You will need to add the following NuGet packages/versions:
+- To get everything to build, you will need to remove the packages and re-add them via NuGet, one by one, including Android Support v4 and v7 App Compat version (28.0.0.1)  Re-build all.

   If you are targeting MonoAndroid 8.1, do not install GooglePlayServices higher than 60.1142.1